InputTags

 TIP

-Note that this behavior isn’t recommended for full accessibility.
-Web page content should be responsive and adaptable to small viewport widths, text enlargement, and changes in text spacing.
+Note that this behavior isn’t recommended due to poor accessibility.
+Web page content should be responsive and adaptable to small viewport widths, increased text size, and changes in text spacing.